 Do you remember how thrilling it was to dress in the scariest costume you could find before heading out into the lamp-lit streets of your quiet neighbourhood?
 Candy bag in hand, you take in the decor of local homes: pumpkins on doorsteps and eerie illuminations hanging on walls.
 It takes time plucking the courage to knock on a stranger’s door to silently squeal out the phrase ‘trick or treat’.
 Of course, you’re always greeted with Halloween cheers and treats to start your eve with an adrenaline rush.

-Trick or treat can be a blast or a way for children and their parents to spend some quality time together.
+Trick or treat can be a blast or a way for children and parents to spend quality time together.
 It inspires children to develop communication and creative skills where the reward is a delicious treat.